-The casting of Malek (pictured) follows a lengthy and tumultuous development period for the next installment of the franchise.
+The official announcement of the cast and plot details follows a lengthy and tumultuous development period for the next installment of the James Bond franchise.

 Fukunaga joined the project following the departure of Danny Boyle and a reportedly intense search for a new filmmaker to helm the project, which was initially scheduled to premiere in November 2019.
 Boyle was initially set to direct and co-write with his Trainspotting collaborator John Hodge.

 In late August, the first set of filmmakers rumored to be contenders included Baby Driver and Shaun of the Dead filmmaker Edgar Wright, Dallas Buyers Club director Jean-Marc Vallee (per a report in Deadline), Hell or High Water director David Mackenzie, and White Boy Rick director Yann Demange.
 Both Mackenzie and Demange were on the earlier list of potential directors before Boyle was attached to the film.
 American Animals director Bart Layton and Star Trek 4 director S.J.
 Clarkson were also identified as potential directors.

 James Bond franchise producers Michael G. Wilson and Barbara Broccoli announced Fukunaga’s attachment in September 2018 along with star Daniel Craig, and indicated that production on Bond 25 (the film’s working title) will begin March 4, 2019.

 “We are delighted to be working with Cary.
 His versatility and innovation make him an excellent choice for our next James Bond adventure,” said the producers in a statement accompanying the announcement.